 3. "Independence Day"

-One of Martina McBride's greatest hits, the black and white video tells a story of partner violence and revenge.
+One of Martina McBride's greatest hits, the black and white video tells a story of domestic violence and revenge.
 The video was directed by Deaton Flanigen and its powerful portrayal of an all-too-common problem earned McBride and Flanigen the 1994 Country Music Association Video of the Year.
+It's from McBride's classic 1993 album The Way That I Am.

 2. "A Broken Wing"